 To say the least, he was shocked.
 If my suspicion was correct, it meant his family had lost a full generation of U.S. citizenship benefits.

-I raised the issue as part of his BIA appeal.
+I raised the citizenship issue as part of his BIA appeal.
+The challenge was based on the doctrine of double constructive retention.

 However, Jorge now faced another major concern.

-Obtaining evidence to prove an immigration claim is often akin to finding a needle in a haystack.
+Obtaining evidence to prove an immigration claim based on a lost generation of citizenship is akin to finding a needle in a haystack.

 Much like the case of Lorenzo Palma.

-Almost all clients, when they first visit my immigration and naturalization law office, wonder why I question them about the immigration history of their grandparents during their initial case consultation – especially when their parents never claimed U.S. citizenship.
+Almost all clients, when they first visit my citizenship attorney services office, wonder why I question them about the immigration history of their grandparents during their initial case consultation – especially when their parents never claimed U.S. citizenship.

 Palma’s 18 month detention ordeal in an immigration jail illustrates why such answers are sometimes critical.